siemens-mobile-hacks/web-tools/README.md

 # Siemens Mobile Web Tools
-Working with a mobile from a browser.
+Tools for working with mobile phones from a browser.

 https://siemens-mobile-hacks.github.io/web-tools/